-The fair value of certain private equity investment funds and collective investment funds is provided by the investment managers or administrators at balance date.
-They may use their own models or engage independent valuers who use models to determine the fair value of investments.
+The fair value of certain private equity investment funds and collective investment funds is provided by the investment managers or administrators at balance date who may use their own models, or they may engage independent valuers who use models to determine the fair value of investments.
 The Board and management may also directly appoint independent valuers to determine the fair value of certain investments where this information is unable to be provided by an investment manager or administrator.